 There’s a second segment that speaks about “preach the Gospel at all times, when necessary use words” – those who are reactionary towards the idea that the quote discourages speaking up.
 Among other things, they’ll often say that Francis never said the quote attributed to him, and will champion the use of proclaiming the Gospel through words.
 Sometimes, in the very opposite of what I said in a previous paragraph, people will disparage the quote because they tend to use uncharitable language or are not concerned at all with offending others when having dialogues with others.

-This shaped Francis’ work throughout the rest of his life.
+Regardless if the Saint Clare/Brother Sylvester story is true or not, something clearly impacted Francis to the point where “preach by their actions” shaped his work throughout the rest of his life.
 At some point, he went and had an audience with the Sultan.
 He requested that he and the Brothers could go into the Sultan’s lands, and work extensively with the poor.
 He also requested fair treatment of Christian prisoners, and for Christians in general.
 He said that while they were working with the poor that if the people asked about Christ, they would share the Gospel without hesitation – however they would not engage in active proselytism (ie; no “Bible thumping”).
 The Sultan agreed to this, thus beginning some Franciscan presence in that area.
 The work they have done there and their influence extends to this day; the Franciscans are the custodians of the Holy Land.

 If you want a modern example of what Franciscan spirituality entails, there is a story that many of you likely heard.
 We journey to Auschwitz, during World War II.
 In July 1941, three prisoners escaped.
 To deter further attempts, an SS officer picked ten people to starve to death.
 One of the men selected cried out “my wife, my children!”
 Upon hearing that, a Friar spoke up said “I am a poor man, I have no family.
 Allow me to take his place”.
 Simple words, powerful action.
 The SS took him up on that, and so the Friar joined the other nine.
 During the detainment, the Friar led the other nine in prayer specifically praying to Our Lady for her intercession.
 Powerful words, with powerful truth.
 Guards would pass by, hearing the starving prisoners praying.
 An old man with nothing, yet seemingly having everything.
 After two weeks of dehydration and starvation, only the Friar remained alive.
 Eventually, the Nazis killed him via lethal injection.